yrchern/URSim_Install_Guides/README.md

 ## Run URSim Install Script

+Before running `install.sh`, open it and change `libcurl4` to `libcurl3`.

 Using your bash prompt run the `install.sh` script using the following command.

-**Note: If you have ROS installed, running the following script will wipe your install.**

 ```bash
 sudo ./install.sh